 ➤Deuteronomy.
 25:5-10 – This passage does apply to actual siblings and blood relatives.
 They are obligated to care for widows left behind when a man dies, to perpetuate his lineage.
 It too is a matter of life and death.
 Lest hostility be expressed toward the man's widow, this law is instead contemptuous of brothers who fail in their obligations.
 This law seems designed to avoid repetition of the ugly treatment Tamar received from her dead husband’s family (Genesis 38), and to promote the beauty of brotherly love that is on display in the book of Ruth.

 In summary, these laws teach us to recognize life-or-death situations and take action to keep brothers and neighbors in the realm of the living.
 This is what a life-affirming culture looks like.
-The law of God shows us what is required of us under the pro-life ethic and how to build a culture of life.
+Even though Christians are not under the law, the law of God shows us today what is required under a pro-life ethic, and how to build a culture of life.

 Effect of the Fall on brotherliness